TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 15/Mark 15.2.md

 ---

-And Pilate asked him, Art thou the King of the Jews?
-And he answering saith unto him, Thou sayest.
+Pilate asked him, "Are you the King of the Jews?"
+He answered, "So you say."